TartuDen/Band-Concert-Tracker/README.md

 Google API map was used for this project.
 ![Alt text](readmeImgs/image-1.png) - selected locations of concerts

 # NB!
-It is possible that google key for API is not valid anymore! #
+Set API key in: "visualization/structs.go" and "visualization/mapTempl/map.html" #

 ### Usage
 This project helped us to learn about: